-Measure of the frequency with which the “average article” in a journal has been cited in a particular year, used to measure the importance or rank of a journal.
+The journal impact factor calculates the frequency with which the “average article” in a journal has been cited in a particular year.
+It shows the significance or rank of a journal.

-A = the number of times articles published in 2017 and 2018 were cited by indexed journals in 2019 B = the total number of citable items published in 2017 and 2018.
+- A = the number of articles published in 2020 and 2021 that were cited by indexed journals in 2022

-In this definition “citable items” are articles, reviews and proceedings papers, while items like editorials, corrections, notes, retractions and discussions are not included.
+In this definition, “citable items” are articles, reviews and proceedings papers.
+It does not include editorials, corrections, notes, retractions and discussions.

-What does the IF tell about a researcher?
+What does the journal impact factor tell a researcher?

-Journals with higher impact factors are generally considered more important and prestigious than those with lower ones and therefore publishing in these journals increases a researcher’s reputation and professional standing.
-For expert identification and prioritization the IF can be one of several factors taken into consideration when looking at a researcher’s publication history.
+Journals with higher impact factors are generally considered more important and prestigious than those with lower ones, and therefore publishing in these journals is more likely to increase a researcher’s reputation and professional standing.
+For expert identification and prioritization, the IF can be one of several factors considered when looking at a researcher’s publication history.

-In Monocl Professional the Journal Impact Factor is listed in parentheses after the journal title abbreviation.
+Monocl Professional lists the Journal Impact Factor in parentheses after the journal title abbreviation.